Enzo Fernández: Chelsea

 Following Fernández's success internationally at the 2022 FIFA World Cup, he was linked with a move to Premier League teams Chelsea and Liverpool in the January 2023 transfer window, however, Benfica were adamant he wouldn't be sold for less than his €121m release clause.
-Chelsea purchased Fernández for a package worth £106.8 million after a final agreement between the two clubs was reached on 31 January 2023.
-He signed an eight-and-a-half-year contract, valid until 2031.
-Negotiations lasted for more than ten hours and were led by Chelsea co-owner Behdad Eghbali.
-The fee paid by Chelsea was, at the time, a British-record transfer deal.
-Benfica received an initial £30 million installment which will be followed by five further payments.
+After negotiations lasting some ten hours and led by CFC co-owner Behdad Eghbali, the two clubs, on 31 January 2023, the last day of the Premier League's transfer window, came to an agreement and Fernández signed an eight-and-a-half-year contract, valid until 2031, with Chelsea, whose financial package reportedly was worth a total of £106.8 million.
+The transfer fee paid by Chelsea was, at the time, a British-record transfer deal.
+Benfica received an initial £30 million installment that will be followed by five more.

-Fernández made his debut in the Premier League on 3 February in a 0–0 home draw against Fulham, playing 90 minutes.
+Fernández made his debut in the Premier League on 3 February in a home goal-less draw against Fulham, playing the full game.
 On 11 February, he registered an assist for the team's only goal in a 1–1 league draw at West Ham United.
 He scored his first goal for Chelsea in a 2–1 win over AFC Wimbledon in the second round of the EFL Cup on 30 August 2023.
 He scored his first Premier League goals on 3 December, by netting a brace in a 3–2 home victory over Brighton & Hove Albion.